Giantpizzahead/judgelite/sample_problem_info/sample2/statement.md

 #### INPUT FORMAT

-Something to echo, consisting of only alphanumeric characters, possibly separated by a single space (no newlines).
+Something to echo, consisting of only alphanumeric characters, possibly separated by a bunch of single spaces.
+There will be exactly one newline (at the end of the input).

 #### OUTPUT FORMAT